Zilliqa/ZRC/zrcs/zrc-6.md

 4. The ZRC-1 and ZRC-2 contracts can share the same callback names.
 It can cause the composed contracts to throw a compiler error.

+5. In ZRC-1 it's hard to respond to bugs and vulnerabilities gracefully since lacks emergency stop mechanism.

-5. In ZRC-1 minting can be very inefficient since multiple transactions are required to mint multiple NFTs.
+6. In ZRC-1 minting can be very inefficient since multiple transactions are required to mint multiple NFTs.

-6. In ZRC-1 contract owner is immutable.
+7. In ZRC-1 contract owner is immutable.
 As some contract owners want to transfer their contract ownership, developers had to implement the feature for ZRC-1.

 ## IV.
 Specification